Getaway (TV series)

 Getaway is Australia's longest-running travel and lifestyle television program.
-Debuting on 14 May 1992, it is broadcast on the Nine Network and TLC.
+Debuting on 14 May 1992 in a Thursday 7:30 pm time slot, it is broadcast on the Nine Network and TLC.
 Its main competitor was The Great Outdoors on the Seven Network until 2009.

-It is hosted by Catriona Rowntree with various project contributors.
-The first season looked at only tourism locally, including resorts and locations, but by 1993 had expanded to look at international travel and tourism destinations.
+The first season looked at only tourism locally, including resorts and locations, but on 18 March 1993, it had expanded to look at international travel and tourism destinations.

+In 2011, the program was reduced to a 30-minute format and moved to Saturday afternoons at 5:30 pm.